Adityavishwakarma04/pracrtise/README.md

-# pracrtise
-this is only for practise
+This is only for practise nothing else.